ClintH/remote/README.md

 }
 ```

-## Remote helper
+# Remote helper

 The remote helper is useful if your sketch is running on a mobile device when you do not have easy access to DevTools.
-Features of the remote helper are automatically enabled if elements with the necessary ids are present ont he page.
+Features of the remote helper are automatically enabled if elements with the necessary ids are present on the page.

 Disable the remote helper by setting `disableRemote` to true in the options.